Kara Del Toro Displays Cleavage In Sparkling Cut-Out Dress

 “Knockout as always,” declared a fourth Instagram user.

-Charlie’s Angels is going to be released in theaters on November 15, and represents the third movie of the movie franchise.
+Charlie’s Angels is going to be released in theaters on November 15 and is the third movie of the movie franchise.

 In addition, Kara shared a photo in mid-October, where she rocked another silver dress with tan heels.
-Except this time, the dress featured a low “v” neckline and off-the-shoulder straps.
+This time, the dress featured a low “v” neckline and off-the-shoulder straps.
 It featured a high slit on her left leg.
-The entire ensemble featured tiny pleats throughout, and shimmered in the light.
-The photo was also a collage of two different images, as the model showed off her look from the side and from the front, while giving a coy look.
+The entire ensemble featured tiny pleats throughout and shimmered in the light.
+The photo was also a collage of two different images, as the model showed off her look from the side and from the front while giving a coy look.